openwebwork/pg-codemirror-editor/README.md

 ### `source: string`

-Set the source code to be edited with the `source` getter, and get the current source with the `source` setter.
-Note that setting the source will reset the editor state (including undo and redo history).
+Get the source code to be edited with the `source` getter, and set the current source with the `source` setter.
+Note that setting the source will only update the code shown with the new contents, and the editor state will be maintained (including undo and redo history).
+If the intent is to reset the state with a new document use the `newSource` method instead.

+### `newSource(doc: string): void`

+Set the source code to be edited in the editor.
+This resets the editor state, and loads the new code.

 ### `setLanguage(languageName: string): Promise<void>`